-As of June 30, 2016 and 2015, the Fund had \$3,272 and \$3,617, respectively, invested in a money market mutual fund (Federated Prime Cash Obligations Fund) which is classified as cash and cash equivalents.
-The following represents the GASB evaluation of this asset for interest rate risk, credit risk, concentration of credit risk and custodial credit risk.
+As of June 30, 2017, the Fund had \$1,552 invested in a money market mutual fund (BlackRock Liquidity FedFund Administration Shares).
+As of June 30, 2016, the Fund had \$3,272 invested in a money market mutual fund (Federated Prime Cash Obligations Fund).
+Both are classified as cash and cash equivalents.
+The following represents the GASB evaluation of these assets for interest rate risk, credit risk, concentration of credit risk and custodial credit risk.